soundlinks/developer.soundlinks.net/docs/en/introduction/README.md

 ## Recognizing Soundlinks

-For mobile phones, we provide [iOS](/ios/) and [Android](/android/) SDK to recognize Soundlinks via microphones.
+For mobile phones, we provide iOS and Android SDK to recognize Soundlinks via microphones.
 After 3rd-party APP integrates with the SDK, it has capability to recognize Soundlinks in a song for its both copyright information and media links set by the song owner.

 ## Creating Soundlinks

-To create a new song with Soundlinks, you can request "[start encoding API](/api/#start-encoding)".
+To create a new song with Soundlinks, you can request "[Start encoding API](/en/api/#start-encoding)".

 ::: tip Note